antronerds/r2-tutorials/docs/Correlating_Genes.md

 	[**Figure 12: Select Color by gene**](_static/images/FindGenes_linearFittwogroupsadapt.png)

-8. In de next figure the trend line clearly shows there is postive correlation for the MYCN non-amplified a
+8. In de next figure the trend line clearly illustrates there is positive correlation for the MYCN non-amplified group and a negative correlation for the MYCN amplified group.

 	![Figure 13: Select color by Gene ](_static/images/FindGenes_LinearFittwogroups.png "Figure 13: Two groups")